 - Claude Sonnet 4.5 (Free) https://claude.ai/public/artifacts/5abe9296-3961-4d00-b445-8b02594d43a3

 - Even with paid Claude, I ran out of credits periodically and had to wait hours to have it expand beyond the initial 67 composer (but eventually to 253 composers—the highest total).
-It included a good bibliography of sources created short bios and found figures not in any of the standard references including Black composers Catalina Berroa and Estelle Ricketts (where scores are very hard to find).
+It included a good bibliography of sources created short bios and found figures not in any of the standard references including Black composers Catalina Berroa and Estelle Ricketts (where scores are very hard to find), but it also routinely fabricated pieces when the link was wrong.

 - It admitted that with the available time it could not be exhaustive, but it made up some pieces and created some links that did not work.
 Follow-ups corrected much of this It seemed very upset about the Western bias and said many versions of “Europe still dominates (~60%) — and that ratio is structural, not a research failure.
 IMSLP digitizes public-domain scores, which overwhelmingly come from European archives.
 Women composers from Africa, most of Asia, and the Middle East either composed in non-piano traditions, remain under copyright (died after 1953), or had their manuscripts never digitized.”
 (Some of that might be my underlying system prompt to avoid Western bias, but it was absent from the other models.)